SartHak-0-Sach/2D-game_portfolio-website/README.md

 Users should be able to:

-- Explore a 2D game environment that serves as a portfolio website
+- Explore a 2D game environment that serves as a portfolio website.
-- Interact with objects like a degree on the wall and a resume on the table
+- Interact with objects like a degree on the wall and a resume on the table.
-- Experience the site seamlessly on both desktop and mobile devices
+- Experience the site seamlessly on both desktop and mobile devices.

 ### How to setup the project